arielccjr/Journal2025/README.txt

             : E (Universal Negative: "No A are B")
             : I (Particular Affirmative: "Some A are B").
 Socrates is a human.
-(Particular known fact) : O (Particular Negative: "Some A are not B") ~STATEMENT: Propositions (statements) are combinations of words that express truth or falsity.
+(Particular known fact) : O (Particular Negative: "Some A are not B") ~STATEMENT: Propositions are combinations of words that express truth or falsity.
         : Affirmation & Negation: Every proposition affirms or denies something.
 A proposition and its negation cannot both be true at the same time (Law of Non-Contradiction).
             : Affirmation: “Socrates is wise.”
             : Negation: “Socrates is not wise.”